pavel-odintsov/fastnetmon/README.md

 Author: Pavel Odintsov pavel.odintsov at gmail.com
 License: GPLv2

-FastNetMon - High Performance Network DDoS and Load Analyzer with PCAP/PF_RING support.
-But I recommends only PF_RING variant because other variants is so slow and use big amount of CPU and expected big packetloss.
+FastNetMon - high performance DoS/DDoS and load analyzer builded on top of PF_RING.

 What we do?
-We can detect hosts in OUR network with big amount of packets per second (30 000 pps in standard configuration) incoming or outgoing from certain host.
+We can detect hosts in OUR network with big amount of packets per second incoming or outgoing from certain host.
 And we can call external bash script which can send notify, switch off server or blackhole this client.

 Why we write it?
-Because we can't find any software for solving this problem not in proprietary world not in open sourcу.
-NetFlow based solutions is so slow and can't react on attack with acceptable speed.
+Because we can't find any software for solving this problem not in proprietary world not in open source.
+NetFlow based solutions has some [critical limitations](NETFLOW_DISADVANTAGES.md) for this task.

+Features:
+- Can process incoming and outgoing traffic
+- Can trigger block script if certain IP load network with big amount of packets per second
+- Can trigger block script if certain IP load network with big amount of bytes per second
+- Can trigger block script if certain IP load network with big amount of flows per second
+- VLAN untagging
+- MPLS traffic processing
+- Can work on mirror ports
+- Can work on server/soft-router
+- Can detect DoS/DDoS in 1-2 seconds

+What is "flow" in FastNetMon terms?
+It's one or multiple connection udp, tcp, icmp with unique src IP, dst IP, src port, dst port and protocol.

 Main programm screen image: